 “When John Heartfield and I invented photomontage in my South End studio at five o’clock on a May morning in 1916, neither of us had any inkling of its great possibilities, nor of the thorny yet successful road it was to take.
 As so often happens in life, we had stumbled across a vein of gold without knowing it.”
 George Grosz

-In 1918, John Heartfield becomes a founding member of Berlin Club Dada.
-George Grosz, Kurt Schwitters, Max Ernst and John Heartfield will go on to organize the First International Dada Fair in Berlin in 1920.
-The fair features the stunning work of Berlin Club Dada members such as Hannah Höch and Raoul Hausmann.
+In 1918, John Heartfield became a founding member of Berlin Club Dada.
+George Grosz, Kurt Schwitters, Max Ernst and John Heartfield go on to organize the First International Dada Fair in a Berlin gallery in 1920.
+The fair features the stunning work of Berlin Club Dada artists, such as Hannah Höch and Raoul Hausmann.
 The First International Dada Fair is also the last Dada fair.
 Much of the Dada art goes to the bottom of the ocean when a ship that was carrying it to America for an exhibition sinks.
 Wieland Herzfelde writes the outcome is entirely appropriate.

-As the Weimar Republic continues its descent into fascism under Adolf Hitler, John Heartfield also continues to hone his political beliefs.
-He joins the KPD, the Germany Communist Party.
-The KPD is the only practical opposition to the rise of Hitler’s Nazi Party.
+As the Weimar Republic continues its descent into fascism under Adolf Hitler, John Heartfield continues to hone his political beliefs.
+He joins the KPD, the German Communist Party.
+The KPD is the only practical political opposition to the rise of Hitler’s Nazi Party.
 Members of the KPD are aggressive opponents of the SPD, the other German Communist Party.
-The SPD supported World War I. According to the KPD, the SPD is essentially in league with the hated National Socialist Party, headed by Adolf Hitler.
+The SPD supported World War I. According to the KPD, the SPD is essentially in league with the National Socialist Party, headed by Adolf Hitler.